|The Show - Shadowcasts, Rocky and REPO!|

 Amber Does Dallas - Dallas / Fort Worth's Premiere Shadowcast

 On November 11th, 2009, Amber Does Dallas brought Repo! and the cult phenomenon to the DFW area at the majestic Lakewood Theater.
 With a cast of experienced shadowcasters, cosplayers, and beautiful theatrical backdrops, Amber Does Dallas brought the movie to life.
 The show proved to be a hit, expanding from monthly performances to bi-monthly performances in March of 2010.

 Just over a month later, on October 29, 2010, Amber Does Dallas held their first Science Fiction Double Feature of both The Rocky Horror Picture Show and Repo!
-The Genetic Opera to a packed house at the Lakewood Theater.
+The Genetic Opera to a sold-out crowd at the Lakewood Theater.

 Come and see the cult phenomenon that is sweeping the nation!
 Be prepared to sing, dance, yell obscenities, and above all – have fun!

 Now Available Through PayPal!